AabhaJain/Machine_learning_Projects/README.md

 # Machine Learning Projects

 This repository contains a collection of **machine learning projects built using real-world datasets**.
-The goal of this repository is to demonstrate the **core skills required for a Data Scientist** through practical, end-to-end examples.

 ---

 ## Skills Covered